drasbaek/data-augmentation-for-alzheimer-classification/README.md

 <br/><br/>

 ## Discussion
 The results indicate the effectiveness of different data augmentation techniques for detecting Alzheimer's disease.
 The most impactful augmentation method was increasing brightness in the images, which resulted in an F1-Score of 0.98.
 This F1-Score was four percentage points higher than the baseline without any augmentation.
-This finding aligns with previous research that identified increased brightness as the most effective data augmentation type for 3D tumor detection (https://ieeexplore-ieee-org.ez.statsbiblioteket.dk/stamp/stamp.jsp?tp=&arnumber=9506328). <br>
+This finding aligns with previous research that identified increased brightness as the most effective data augmentation type for 3D tumor detection (Cirillo et al., 2021). <br>

 Additionally, increased zoom and rotation also proved to be beneficial augmentations, achieving F1-Scores of 0.97 and 0.96, respectively. <br>